Post Surgery Care

 You can reduce swelling by remembering to sleep with your head elevated about 45 degrees for about three nights.
 This can be easily accomplished by adding pillows on your bed, or by sleeping in a recliner.

 Reducing risk of infection

-Infection following hair transplant surgery is rare, but you can reduce the risk by avoiding exposure to airborne dirt at work, home, or play for two weeks following surgery.
+Infection following hair transplant surgery is rare, but it can increase the recovery time required.
+You can reduce the risk by avoiding exposure to airborne dirt at work, home, or play for two weeks following surgery.

 Do not touch the donor or recipient areas without first washing your hands!